silshack/spring2014/_posts/2014-02-05-brittanycodingbat1.md

 ##Three Interesting/Challenging Exercises

 ###Warmup-1: front_back(str)
 I tend to overcomplicate things when I code, which was certainly the case here.
 However, this exercise left me baffled for a while because, while my initial code didn't run the way I expected it to on codingbat, it did seem to run in the console on the class website.
-[As I wrote/published this post, I realized that my problem was that one of the boundary cases that I didn't test on the class console was causing an 'index out of range' error--the empty string case.
+[As I wrote/published this post, I realized that my problem was that one of the boundary cases that I didn't test on the class console was causing an 'index out of range' error when the codingbat tests were run--the empty string case.
 After modifying the 5th line, the code works on codingbat, yay!]

 {% include python %}
 def front_back(str):